OHBA-analysis/osl-dynamics/doc/models/hmm.rst

 It is common to look at four summary statistics:

-- The **fractional occupancy**, which is the fraction of total that is spent in a particular state.
+- The **fractional occupancy**, which is the fraction of total time that is spent in a particular state.
 - The **mean lifetime**, which is the average duration of a state visit.
-This is called known as the 'dwell time'.
+This is also known as the 'dwell time'.
 - The **mean interval**, which is the average duration between successive state visits.
 - The **switching rate**, which is the average number of visits to a state (i.e. activations) per second.

 Summary statistics can be calculated for individual subjects or for a group.
-See the :doc:`HMM Summary Statistics tutorial <../tutorials_build/hmm_summary_stats>` for example code of how to calculate these quantities.
+See the :doc:`HMM Summary Statistics tutorial <../tutorials_build/4-3_hmm_summary_stats>` for example code of how to calculate these quantities.

 Spectral Analysis
 ^^^^^^^^^^^^^^^^^

-When we train using the time-delay embedding (see the :doc:`Data Preparation tutorial <../tutorials_build/data_prepare_meg>` for further details) we can learn spectrally distinct states.
+When we train using the time-delay embedding (see the :doc:`Data Preparation tutorial <../tutorials_build/1-2_data_prepare_meg>` for further details) we can learn spectrally distinct states.
 I.e. states that exhibit oscillatory activity at different frequencies.
-We can estimate the power spectral density (PSD) of each state using the unprepared training data (i.e. before time-delay emebdding) and the hidden state time course.
-We normally a **multitaper** approach for this.
+We can estimate the power spectral density (PSD) of each state using the unprepared training data (i.e. before time-delay embedding) and the hidden state time course.
+We normally use a **multitaper** approach for this.
 This involves a few steps:

-- Multiple the (unprepared) training data by the hidden state time course (or state probability time course).
-This essentially picks out the time points that corresponds to when the state is activity.
+- Multiply the (unprepared) training data by the hidden state time course (or state probability time course).
+This essentially picks out the time points that correspond to when the state is active.
 - Split the time series into windows with no overlap.
 Typically we use twice the sampling frequency for the window length to give us a frequency resolution of 0.5 Hz.
 - Multiply each window by a number of 'tapers' (hence the name 'multitaper') to give a number of tapered windows.
 - For each tapered window, calculate the Fourier transform and square to give a PSD for the tapered window.
 Next, we average the PSD of each tapered window to give an estimate of the PSD of the window.
 - Then, average over each window's PSD to give an estimate of the PSD of the entire time series.

-The above is performed in the `analysis.spectral.multitaper_spectra <https://osl-dynamics.readthedocs.io/en/latest/autoapi/osl_dynamics/analysis/spectral/index.html#osl_dynamics.analysis.spectral.multitaper_spectra>`_ function in osl-dynamics.
+The above is performed in the :func:`osl_dynamics.analysis.spectral.multitaper_spectra` function in osl-dynamics.

 We find high frequency activity (above ~25 Hz) sometimes leads to noisy estimates for coherence networks.
 To remove this noise, we often use a non-negative matrix factorization (NNMF) approach to separate different bands of oscillatory activity.
 These bands are sometimes referred to as 'spectral components'.
-The :doc:`HMM Plotting MEG Networks tutorial <../tutorials_build/hmm_plotting_meg_networks>` goes into this in more detail.
+The :doc:`HMM Plotting MEG Networks tutorial <../tutorials_build/4-2_hmm_plotting_meg_networks>` goes into this in more detail.

 **When calculating power and coherence maps for HMM states the multitaper and NNMF approach is recommended.**